Skip to main content

 What Is the Endocrine System’s Role in Metabolism?

-Your is the master regulator of your body’s long-term processes.
+Your endocrine system is the master regulator of your body’s long-term processes.
 It communicates through chemical messengers called hormones, which travel through your bloodstream to target cells, instructing them on how to behave.
 This system governs everything from your sleep-wake cycle to your stress response, and its most critical domain is the management of your metabolism.

 The main hormonal players in this process include insulin, cortisol, thyroid hormones, and the sex hormones ∞ testosterone, estrogen, and progesterone.
 Each has a specific role, and their interplay determines your metabolic rate, your sensitivity to glucose, and where your body preferentially stores fat.